anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.5.2"></a>
 ### 8.5.2 Process (OPNFV)

-<p><strong>OPNFV Releases including the successful adoption and implementaiton of Installer, Feature, and Test Projects to perform release level verification, compliance, and certification.</strong></p>
+<p><strong>OPNFV Releases, and their repsective test verificaitons and validations requires 1) the implentation and adoption of an Installer to perform the needed installation and distirbution of infrastructure componetns and services, 2) identification and acceptance of a Feature Project introducing new, or enhanced, platform capabilities, and 3) an appropriate Test Project explicitly calling out the test use cases and scenarnios for verificaiton and validation.</strong></p>

 <p><strong>More specifically:</strong></p>
 <p><strong><u>Release Status</u></strong></p>
 <ul>